UlrikeWerner/UlrikeWerner/AboutMe.md

-Ulrike Werner
+## Ulrike Werner

-I'm 35 years old and life in Flensburg.
+I'm 35 years old and life in **Flensburg**.

+In my free time:
+- run
-In my free time, I run and love to create code.
+- love to create code
+- gardening

-I have never worked in my pajamas, but I would like to.
+I have **never** worked in my pajamas, but I would like to.
 I would like to work not at home.
 I missing to meet people.